Purdue-CS193/homework-0-YuviKapoor15/index.md

-# Yuvi's first CS193 Homework
+# Yuvi's First CS193 Homework
 - Meet more people in computer science!
 - Class only meets once or twice per week!
 - The homework isn't time-consuming!